 - After becoming a US citizen, you have to submit your passport for cancellation to the nearest Consulate/ Embassy.
 You will need a visa in order to travel to India.

-- Persons having visa in B1/B2 Category cannot apply for renewal of passport without the approval of the Consulate.
+- Persons holding a visa in the B1/B2 category cannot apply for renewal of passport without the approval of the Consulate.

-- Applicants who wish to apply for services like Emergency Passport, Attestation, Transportation of ashes, and Life Certificate will need to contact Embassy of India/ Consulate General of India directly.
+- Applicants who wish to apply for services like an emergency passport, attestation, transportation of ashes, and a life certificate will need to contact the Embassy of India/Consulate General of India directly.

 - AS6, AS7, and AS8 visa holders cannot apply for passport renewal in the US.

-- IR 6 category applicants have to add spouse's name in the passport.
+- IR 6 category applicants have to add their spouse’s name in the passport.